Italian Double Object Pronouns (Pronomi Combinati): How To Use Them

 Not sure what your Italian level is?
 I’ve created a free online Italian test to help you determine it.

-In the Passato Prossimo, the past participle must agree in gender and number with the direct object when the direct object is a person or a thing.
-The agreement is made with the past participle, not the pronoun.
+In the Passato Prossimo, the past participle must agree in gender and number with the direct object pronoun,

 So, it’s important to identify the gender and number of the direct object pronoun and have the past participle of Passato Prossimo agree with it.

-The double object pronouns also incorporate the particle ‘ne’.
-If you are familiar with intermediate Italian grammar, you know that ‘ne‘ means some of it/some of them and tends to be used as answers to questions asking Quanti/How many?
+Double object pronouns can also incorporate the particle ne.
+If you’re familiar with intermediate Italian grammar, you know that ne means some of it or some of them, and is often used to answer questions like Quanti?
+(How many?).

 Examples: